 When you sign up for a 401(k) plan, you’ll decide what percentage of your income to contribute to your 401(k).
 This money is then invested in stocks, bonds and/or mutual funds, depending on your investment strategy, and compounds interest over time with the goal of providing you with income in retirement.

 Some employers match their employees’ 401(k) contributions, usually up to a certain amount.
-For example, your employer might match 5% of your pre-tax annual income investment.
-If you’re lucky enough to have an employer 401(k) match, be sure to take advantage of it — after all, it’s free money!
-Wealth management advisors recommend an employee contribute at least the employer match percentage.
+The most common employer match is 50 cents on every dollar you invest, up to 6% of your salary.
+If you have an employer 401(k) match, be sure to take advantage of it — after all, it’s free money!
+Wealth management advisors recommend contributing the maximum amount you are allowed to get the maximum benefit from your employer match.

 There are different ways you can invest your 401(k) funds.
 The investment approach you choose helps determine the level of risk and potential returns you’ll see.
 We outline three types of strategies to discuss with your wealth management advisor.